mikesmullin/coffee-stylesheets/README.md

+# CoffeeStylesheets

-# What if you could write CoffeeScript like:
+## What if you could write CoffeeScript like:

 ```coffeescript
 body ->